DoudouLinux DoudouLinux

 $ sudo gpg --keyring /etc/apt/trusted.gpg --default-key D92ACBA0 --verify checksum-sha1-all.gpg checksum-sha1-all

-You will need to have installed the package with the DoudouLinux repository key before hand.
+You will need to have installed the package with the DoudouLinux repository key before hand, its name is doudoulinux-keyring.
 This supposes that you are running Debian Linux or any Debian derivative.

 Reference: How to manually check for package’s integrity